lupyuen/lupyuen.github.io/src/wifi.md

 -   [__Decompiled WiFi Demo Firmware `bl602_demo_wifi.c`__](https://github.com/lupyuen/bl602nutcracker1/blob/main/bl602_demo_wifi.c)

-We run this command to __extract the Function Names__ and their Line Numbers...
+We run this command to __extract the Function Names__ and their Line Numbers (for counting the Lines of Code)...

 ```bash
 # Extract the function names (and line numbers)